ay0408/Smooth-Private-Selection/README.md

 "Effects of gamma" provides an evaluation of suitable $\gamma$ for the SPS.

+## Importante Notes
+For datasets with large $m$, there is little advantage of our method because $\max_r S(x,r) \simeq GS_{u,\mathcal{R}}$.
+This is an important future issue, but in this study, we demonstrate that our methods can provide high utility at least when the number of candidates $m$ is limited.
+Using this study as a starting point, we intend to develop methods that are valuable even for large datasets while extending our Theorems 2 and 3.

 ## Future Directions

 ・Developing an optimal method for determining the values of $k$ and $l$ that provide the highest accuracy for each analysis data.
 (This will also be important in constructing algorithms for numeric queries.)